sampsyo/cs6120/content/blog/2019-10-04-InstructionScheduling.md

 ### Assumptions
 To create an algorithm that was generalizable across architectures, the authors made three important assumptions to simplify the problem:
 1. Each memory location is assumed to be referenced by an offset from one base register.
+   - We were unsure of why this was needed.
+Our best guess is that more complex addressing modes could take too long calculate, such as [scaled indexing](https://en.wikipedia.org/wiki/Addressing_mode#Scaled) which could need multiplication, or [memory indirect indexing](https://en.wikipedia.org/wiki/Addressing_mode#Memory_indirect) which could take multiple cycles to return.
 2. All pointers are assumed to alias (though this can be made tighter if the compiler produced aliasing information).
 3. The target architecture will have a hardware hazard detection with interlock such that it is not necessary to remove all hazards.

 ### Technical Approach
 This optimization is carried out by reordering assembly instructions after code generation and register allocation.
 It acts on basic blocks and it's a transformation from assembly to assembly.
 To create such a transformation, scheduling constraints first need to be modeled and then the heuristic for selection order must be applied while abiding by those constraints.
+The scheduling contraints provide all sets of orderings that guarantees correctness and then the heuristic chooses the ordering that the most likely to have the least amount of hazards.

 #### Expressing Constraints
 As instructions cannot be arbitrarily reordered due to dependencies, they are placed in a directed acyclic graph (dag) where each node (an instruction) succeeds the instruction(s) it is dependent on.
 In terms of scheduling, this means that parent nodes must be executed before child nodes, and root nodes do not have dependencies so they can be placed wherever convenient.